Brazilian Journal of Pain

 • As a good practice, following Open Science to ensure security and transparency, the BrJP encourages the "sharing of data, codes, methods and other materials used and resulting from research that generally underlie the texts of articles published by journals”.

-• The research data of the manuscript approved for publication in BrJP may, from 2024, be stored in the SciELO Data repository (in progress).
+• Research data from the manuscript approved for publication in BrJP can be stored in the Scielo Data / BrJP repository

 • It is recommended to store data observed, collected, generated to validate the results of the original research, whether raw data, processed data, audio, video, code, software, algorithms, protocols and methods.